 This category determines which drive computer searches first for the disk operating system (i.e., DOS).
 Default value is A,C.

-System will first search for floppy disk drive then hard disk drive C,A System will first search for hard disk drive then floppy disk drive
+A,C System will first search for floppy disk drive then ha System will first search for floppy disk drive then hard disk drive C,A System will first search for hard disk drive then floppy disk drive